Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 Kennedy School Hotel will take you on a sentimental journey with a quirky twist.

 The former school now has 57 rooms, all with a school theme.
 There's a lot of history in the walls, and that's not all.
-They have four bars, an outdoor pool, a private cinema (with sofas), and its own brewery.
+They have four bars, an outdoor pool, a private cinema (with sofas), and their own brewery.

 All the rooms, luxury teepees, and cottages at the Mustang Monument are tastefully furnished and ranch-house-themed.